 Grades and Course Credits

-Withdrawals from courses after the first 10-week period of the semester will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.
+Withdrawals from courses after the University Registrar’s course Withdrawal without a “W” deadline will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.

 “I” Incomplete Coursework

-Students may not continue into the junior year with incomplete grades in the CGS core courses and, in some instances, their elective courses.
+Students may not continue into the junior year with incomplete grades in the CGS courses and, in some instances, their elective courses.
+Please see the University Policy on Incomplete Coursework for more details.

-Students are allowed to make up “F” grades in courses approved by the appropriate divisional chairman.
+Students must make up “F” or “W” grades in CGS courses approved by the appropriate divisional chairman.
 All “F” grades are included in the computation of a student’s grade point index, even though appropriate make-up courses at Boston University are completed.
 The make-up courses average into the GPA—they do not substitute for or remove any failed courses.

 The College will accept credit hours for approved courses completed with at least a “C” outside the University.
 However, grades earned outside of Boston University will not be computed in a student’s Boston University grade point average.